Willow and Tate’s ‘Under Canvas’ Free Spirited With a Dash of Rock and Roll Elopement by Taylor Made Photography

 The suit and bridesmaids

 The bridesmaids wore Jenny Packham No.1 dresses from Debenhams – I loved the Grecian style of their dresses and the pale blue colour.
 Brad didn’t want to wear a suit because it’s not his style so we got him something a bit different, a lilac Ted Baker jacket which he wore with navy Ted Baker chinos and a grey leather belt, also from Ted Baker.
-His navy loafers were from Kurt Geiger.
+He wore some navy loafers which are also available in ma matching style for kids style and flats.
 The three best men wore navy jackets from Jeff Banks and light blue Ted Baker chinos.
 Our flower girl wore a cream dress from BHS and sparkly silver pumps from Matalan.
 Our ring bearer wore a cream jacket and navy chinos from Next.

 Theme or colour scheme